School-of-Life-Project/Portal/planned features.md

 ## App
 - should support a wide range of devices
-	- eventually add mobile support?
-	- support all widely used OSes: Windows, Mac, and Linux
 - should support a wide range of OS versions
 - should be very user-friendly and reliable
 - should be as performant as reasonably possible
 	- needs to run well on older devices
 - should include all tools a learner is likely to need
 	- excluding tools built into the base operating system, such as a calculator, note-taking app, and browser
-- ship a user guide as a built-in course

-### display settings
-- theming
-- allow enabling/disabling all non-core features
-- add localization support?

 ## Packaging
 - ship an example course map that contains a variety of courses, covering a variety of topics